chaos-polymtl/lethe/doc/source/compute_canada.rst

 Launching simulations
 ================================

-Simulations are sent to the scheduler via batch scripts, visit Compute Canada wiki page more information about the `scheduler <https://docs.computecanada.ca/wiki/What_is_a_scheduler%3F>`_ and `running jobs <https://docs.computecanada.ca/wiki/Running_jobs>`_.
+Simulations are sent to the scheduler via batch scripts.
+Visit the Compute Canada wiki page for more information about the `scheduler <https://docs.computecanada.ca/wiki/What_is_a_scheduler%3F>`_ and `running jobs <https://docs.computecanada.ca/wiki/Running_jobs>`_.
 For your convenience, an example of ``job.sh`` used on Beluga is given below:

 .. code-block:: text